Search Results

 • Other Fees

 In addition to testing, TVMDL offers clients various additional services.
 Click each fee category to view the fees and services.
-Additional Fees Fee Name Description Price Consultation/Interpretation Fee Fee for Analytical Chemistry to offer interpretation of water samples from the Texas A&M AgriLife Extension Service Soil, Water and Forage Testing Laboratory. $5.75 Decalcification Fee to…
+Additional Fees Fee Name Description Price Consultation/Interpretation Fee Interpretation of water samples from the Texas A&M AgriLife Extension Service Soil, Water and Forage Testing Laboratory. $6.00 Digital Slide Scanning Creation of digital slide images at…

 • Pathologic diagnosis of coccidiosis in goats